What is the Marcialonga Cycling?

 What about the start seeding?

-The start-number depends on your result/time in the previous three editions of the race.
+The start-number depends on your result/time in the previous edition of the race.

 When and where is the bibs collection?